venemap/ece434homework/hw02/ReadMe.md

 1. Min voltage = 0V, Max = 3.40V
 2. Period = 100ms exactly
 3. It looked to be exactly 100ms
-4. They didnt differ at all in my case
+4. They didn't differ at all in my case
 5. I was using about 4.6% cpu according to htop
 6.
 7. Period looked to be very stable